keichan34/exfile-imagemagick/README.md

 ## Storing metadata to the database

-You can `cast_metadata` and store it to the database in separate fields:
+You can `cast_metadata` for a file and store it to the database in separate fields:

 ``` elixir
 defmodule MyApp.User do